Frequently Asked Questions

 • Authors love to meet readers of all ages!
 Most of the authors listed on this site are available for in-person and virtual visits for schools, libraries, books clubs, and more.
 Contact the group or reach out to an individual author for rates and details.

 • Unfortunately, most children’s authors do not make enough through book sales alone to support their livelihood.
 Yet they devote a significant amount of time perfecting their craft to create books that will engage young readers because they believe in the power of literature to educate, uplift, and entertain.
-Just as educators expect to be paid for teaching, authors and illustrators need to be paid for educating students about the writing and publishing process.
+Just as educators expect to be paid for teaching, authors and illustrators need to be paid for educating students about the writing and publishing process and sharing their work, talents, and skills.